 Dependency Management

 LuCLI can manage CFML libraries and Lucee extensions as dependencies for your project, using the dependencies, devDependencies, and dependencySettings sections in lucee.json.
-Installed dependencies are recorded in lucee-lock.json, which is also used during server startup.
+Installed dependencies are recorded in lucee-lock.json only when lock files are enabled (dependencySettings.useLockFile: true).

 This page focuses on how dependencies and extensions work, independent of the rest of the lucee.json configuration.